-As a result of our Supply Partner Mapping, which we recognise is weighted towards our large spend supply partners, we concluded that:
+As a result of our supply chain mapping, which we recognise is weighted towards our large spend supply partners, we concluded that:

-- Our overall risk of modern slavery within our direct operations and within our immediate direct supply chain, which is comprised almost exclusively of domestic Australian based companies and professional trades working under recognised and well-regulated employment conditions, is relatively low; - The professional and well-regulated nature of the supply within our Goods and Services stream, again comprising an almost exclusive Australian based geography, presents an even lower risk area within our business operations; - The nature of our business operations, our geographical footprint and supply partner relationships have not changed significantly over the mapping period, with our operating model founded strongly on repeat business suppliers; and - To the extent that modern slavery risks exist in our supply chain, they are more likely to occur: - Earlier in the supply chain (e.g. extraction of raw materials, overseas production and manufacturing phases); - With supply partners who may operate outside the 'large-spend' focus; and/or - Where particular worker vulnerabilities exist, such as language barriers or a transient workforce.
+- our overall risk of modern slavery within our direct operations and within our immediate direct supply chain, which is comprised almost exclusively of domestic Australian based companies and professional trades working under recognised and well-regulated employment conditions, is low; - the professional and well-regulated nature of the supply within our Goods and Services stream, again comprising an almost exclusive Australian based geography, presents an even lower risk within our business operations; - the nature of our business operations, our geographical footprint and supply partner relationships have not changed significantly over the mapping period, with our operating model founded strongly on repeat business suppliers; and - to the extent that modern slavery risks exist in our supply chain, they are more likely to occur: - earlier in the supply chain (e.g. extraction of raw materials, overseas production and manufacturing phases); - with supply partners who may operate outside our medium and large scale supply partner base; or - where particular worker vulnerabilities exist, such as language barriers or a transient workforce.

-As a result of these conclusions, towards the end of FY 2021/2022, our Modern Slavery Working Group (MSWG) conducted a risk review which included consideration of:
+As a result of these conclusions, towards the end of the mapping phase, our Modern Slavery Working Group (MSWG) conducted a risk review which included consideration of:

-- The proportion of ADCO's overall supply chain represented by each supply category; - Whether the use of sub-subcontractors is prevalent within the supply category; - Complexity within the supply partners' own supply chain: - The extent to which the supply partners rely (or are likely to rely) on overseas procurement or imported products distributed locally; - The visibility ADCO has into the supply partners' domestic based workforce, including off-site fabrication; - The extent to which the supply partners are likely to rely upon a transient or casual workforce; - The potential existence of language barrier vulnerabilities; and - Any other geographic, product or specific entity risks.
+- the proportion of ADCO's overall supply chain represented by each supply category; - whether the use of sub-subcontractors is prevalent within the supply category; - complexity within the supply partners' own supply chain: - the extent to which the supply partners rely (or are likely to rely) on overseas procurement or imported products distributed locally; - the visibility ADCO has into the supply partners' domestic based workforce, including off-site fabrication; - the extent to which the supply partners are likely to rely upon a transient or casual workforce; - the potential existence of language barrier vulnerabilities; and - any other geographic, product or specific entity risks.